ialin77/ToDo-App/README.md

 # ToDo-App

 ToDo App is a simple app where you can add your tasks to do.
-For the ToDo App, I used the Python language for all functionalities, and the entire application was written in PyCharm.Also, during the realization of the project, I used the Djnago web framework to develop the project.
+For the ToDo App, I used Python for all functionalities, and the entire application was written in PyCharm.Also, during the realization of the project, I used the Djnago web framework to develop the project.

 The only app of the project is called 'tasks' where I integrated the functionalities such as adding tasks, updating or deleting them, and marking as done if you complete that task.